Anas2024/DeltaLakeMinio/README.md

    NB: Every time you execute this endpoint you insert 100 random row in delta Minio bucket
 8. You can now use others CRUD endpoints(GET, POST, PUT, DELETE)

-9. If you want to test the application on IDE intellej or eclipse you must Run configuration and add this line without quotes '--add-exports java.base/sun.nio.ch=ALL-UNNAMED --add-exports java.base/sun.util.calendar=ALL-UNNAMED' on VM options like on the picture :
+9. If you want to test the application on IDE intellij or eclipse you must Run configuration and add this line without quotes '--add-exports java.base/sun.nio.ch=ALL-UNNAMED --add-exports java.base/sun.util.calendar=ALL-UNNAMED' on VM options like on the picture :
 ```
 ![alt text](./images/img6.png)